 6This is sometimes called "a security plan," but plans are flexible and often disregarded on a whim.
 A protocol is something both rigid and demanding, and these are positives.
 If it is too rigid, it needs to be collectively renegotiated, not ignored at random without alerting others.

 7This is adapted from the Four Question Framework.

-The last point is key because threat modeling isn't just iterative during a single session.
+session.
 It is also iterative over time as its successes or failures become apparent when it is applied to the real world.

 When threat modeling is done well, there are two desirable outcomes: new threats or countermeasures are discovered, and the model trends towards better predictive power.8 Even for the most experienced crews, threat modeling should reveal something new.
-If it hasn't (i.e., if you're just writing down only what you already know), the exercise can still be beneficial in as much as it ensures a shared threat model and security protocol.
+If it hasn't (i.e., if you're only writing down what you already know), the exercise can still be beneficial in as much as it ensures a shared threat model and security protocol.
 Even so, if there are no novel discoveries from threat modeling, more research should be done to uncover unknown threats or superior strategies.